 We start with basic observations concerning the stochastic bilevel continuous knapsack problem.
 We first have a closer look at the deterministic problem variant in Section~\ref{section_withoutuncertainty}.
 Subsequently, in Section~\ref{section_basics}, we introduce notation and list some basic observations concerning the stochastic problem~\eqref{stochasticprob}.

-\subsection{The underlying certain problem}
+\subsection{The Underlying Certain Problem}

-As mentioned in the introduction, the deterministic version of the bilevel continuous knapsack problem can be solved efficiently~\cite{Dempeetal}.
-Since our algorithms for the stochastic case build on this, we now describe the solution approach in more detail.
+As mentioned in the introduction, the deterministic version of the bilevel continuous knapsack problem can be solved efficiently.
+This is explained in~\cite{Dempeetal}, but for the convenience of the reader and since our algorithms for the stochastic case build on this, we now describe the solution approach in more detail.
 The deterministic bilevel continuous knapsack problem can be formulated as follows, using the same notation as in the stochastic problem~\eqref{stochasticprob}: